rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 ## Proposal Summary

-Just as early theories captured only the surface of dynamic systems, **Darwin to Design** proposes a new paradigm where evolution itself evolves—shifting from blind selection to intelligent and eventually conscious design.
+Just as early theories captured only the surface of dynamic systems, **From Darwin to Design** proposes a new paradigm where evolution itself evolves—shifting from blind selection to intelligent and eventually conscious design.
 This conceptual framework reinterprets evolutionary theory as a layered system of influence, where **wisdom becomes the highest evolutionary signal**, transmitted through intelligence and rooted in natural selection.

 This system transmits evolution in **three dimensions**: